Small Business & Bookkeeping: All You Should Know

 In addition to recording and bank reconciliation, regular bookkeeping duties you’ll be tasked with also include:

-Accounts receivable duties involve both the reporting upon, and chasing of, late invoice payments.
+- Accounts receivable: Accounts receivable duties involve both the reporting upon, and chasing of, late invoice payments.

-Accounts payable duties involve ensuring you pay your own outstanding invoices on time.
+- Accounts payable: Accounts payable duties involve ensuring you pay your own outstanding invoices on time.

-Your regular payroll duties involve making sure you pay your staff accurately and on time, according to relevant awards and employee agreements.
+- Payroll: Your regular payroll duties involve making sure you pay your staff accurately and on time, according to relevant awards and employee agreements.

 Bookkeeping methods for small business